grafana/agent/example/docker-compose/README.md

 ```

 This example will push traces to a local [OTel Collector](https://github.com/open-telemetry/opentelemetry-collector) which
 will then simply print out that it has received them.
+Additionally, you can check out a simple Grafana dashboard
+that highlights important metrics to watch on the tracing pipeline.